What is Companies House Number?

-Company registration numbers apply to businesses registered at Companies House.
+Company registration numbers apply to businesses registered at UK Companies House.
 Such as limited companies and limited liability partnerships.
 Sole traders do not have company registration numbers as they are not incorporated in this way.

 Who needs a company registration number?

 Only businesses and organisations incorporated or registered at Companies House.
 Search companies house are provided with a company registration number.

 This includes companies limited by shares, companies limited by guarantee, public limited companies (PLCs), limited liability partnerships (LLPs), and limited partnerships (LPs).